Vicky Leandros

-On 15 October 2006, Vicky Leandros was elected town councillor of the Greek harbour town of Piraeus on the Pasok list.
-Her task concerned the Cultural and International development of Piraeus.
+On 15 October 2006, Vicky Leandros was elected town councillor of the Greek harbour town of Piraeus on the PASOK list.
+Her task concerned the cultural and international development of Piraeus.
 She was also Deputy Mayor of Piraeus.

-It was announced in June 2008 that Leandros decided to leave her position in Greek politics with immediate effect stating that she had underestimated the work load and time needed to fulfil her political obligations and that it had become impossible to combine those duties with her singing career.
+It was announced in June 2008 that Leandros decided to leave her position in Greek politics with immediate effect, stating that she had underestimated the workload and time needed to fulfil her political obligations and that it had become impossible to combine those duties with her singing career.

 Early career

-Leandros was born as Vasiliki Papathanasiou in Palaiokastritsa, Corfu.
-Her father wanted to expand his career and went to West Germany while she grew up at her grandmother's house until the age of eight.
-In 1958 her parents took her to West Germany where she stayed with her father permanently after her parents' divorce.
-She revealed her talent at a young age while taking guitar, music, dance, ballet and voice lessons.
+Leandros was born Vasiliki Papathanasiou in Palaiokastritsa, Corfu.
+In 1958, her parents took her to West Germany where she stayed with her father permanently after her parents' divorce.
+She revealed her talent at a young age while taking on worldwide hits of the year and was covered by other artists.

-In 1965, she released her first single "Messer, Gabel, Schere, Licht".
-This was the beginning of a successful career for her with her father as composer, manager and producer.
-In 1967 she received an offer to sing for Luxembourg at the Eurovision Song Contest with the song "L'amour est bleu".
-She finished in fourth place but the song became one of the biggest worldwide hits of the year and was covered by other artists.
 She was shortly singing in eight languages with her albums, singles and EPs being sold all over the world.